Schufa: Germany's credit score system

 - If you find errors, file a dispute directly with Schufa in writing

-Schufa for Apartment Hunting
+Schufa for apartment hunting

 Finding an apartment in Germany, especially in cities like Berlin, Munich, or Hamburg, is competitive.
 A good Schufa score gives you a significant advantage.